What is volunteering?

 Central to this definition is the fact that volunteering must be a choice freely made by each individual.

 It can include formal activity undertaken through public and voluntary organisations as well as informal community participation.
+Check out local volunteer stories.

 Everyone is different but there are some common reasons why people decide to volunteer.
 They will volunteer to: